jamesmh/coravel/Docs/Queuing.md

 Coravel allows zero-configuration queues (at run time).

-Every 30 seconds, if there are any available items in the queue, they will begin invocation.
+Every 30 seconds, if there are any available items in the queue, they will be dequeued.

-_Note: The queue is a separate Hosted Service from the scheduler (i.e. they each run in isolation)_

 ## Setup